-Here you will find articles that help you to better understand what to expect when living with Alzheimer’s.
-Whether you were just diagnosed with the disease or you have a loved one with Alzheimer’s this section will help you gain insight into how to manage a debilitating illness coming away with a sense of hope.
+Here you will find articles that can help you understand what to expect when living with Alzheimer’s.
+Whether you were just diagnosed with the disease or you have a loved one with Alzheimer’s, this section will help you gain insight into how to manage a debilitating illness coming away with a sense of hope.

 Alzheimer’s Disease - What Is It?

 There are many different causes for Alzheimer’s.
-It’s a genetic condition, which means if you have a relative who has it, you are at risk for Alzheimer’s Disease.
+It’s a genetic condition, which means if you have a relative who has it, you are also at risk for developing Alzheimer’s Disease.
 However, there are measures you can take to prevent it.
 Dementia and Alzheimer’s Disease are connected.
 An individual with Alzheimer’s experiences a decline in cognitive functioning because of changes in the brain.
-Part of these issues is related to memory loss and mental faculties.
+Some of these issues are related to memory loss and mental faculties.
 Alzheimer’s causes dementia, a significant impairment in daily functioning specifically impacting intellectual abilities.

 Medication and Treatment

-Some medicines can slow down the progression of Alzheimer’s so that the sufferer lives a better life but is still a progressive disease, and there is no cure.
-The medications and medical interventions can temporarily relieve some of the symptoms of Alzheimer’s.
-An individual may find they can function on their own, without the assistance of family members or a medical aide for an extended period.
-Despite the benefits of medications, it’s imperative that an individual with Alzheimer’s seek medical care where they’re managed for their condition on a regular basis.
-There are specialists in the disease that will notices changes in the person’s mental and physical states and be able to help the individual stay as healthy as possible despite living with this chronic and sometimes debilitating condition.
+Some medicines can slow down the progression of Alzheimer’s.
+These medications and medical interventions can temporarily relieve some of the symptoms.
+They can help the sufferer live a better life, but is still a progressive disease and there is no cure.
+An individual may find they can function on their own, without the assistance of family members or a medical aid for an extended period.
+Despite the benefits of medications, it is imperative that an individual with Alzheimer’s seek medical care so they can be managed for their condition on a regular basis.
+There are specialists in the disease that can notice changes in the person’s mental and physical states.
+They are able to help the individual stay as healthy as possible despite living with this chronic and sometimes debilitating condition.

 Memory Loss Symptoms

-There are early symptoms of Alzheimer’s such as confusion or memory problems.
-As the disease progresses, you’ll start to notice it impact different areas of a person’s life.
+There are several early symptoms of Alzheimer’s such as confusion or memory problems.
+As the disease progresses, you will start to notice it impact different areas of a person’s life.
 Here are some memory issues that a person may experience:

 - Asking the same questions over and over without recognition of the behavior

-- Forgetfulness - not recalling important appointments or obligations
+- Not recalling important dates, appointments, or obligations

 - Getting lost in places the person has visited many times